Ableton Live: Working with audio clips

 Additionally, Live's Time Warp feature can be used to either correct or adjust beat positions in the sample.
 By setting warp markers to a specific point in the sample, arbitrary points in the sample can be pegged to positions in the measure.
 For instance a drum beat that fell 250 ms after the midpoint in measure may be adjusted so that it will be played back precisely at the midpoint.

-Some artists and online stores, such as The Covert Operators and Puremagnetik, now make available sample packs that are pre-adjusted, with tempo information and warp markers added.
-The audio files are accompanied with an "analysis file" in Live's native format (.asd files).

-Ableton Live also supports Audio To MIDI, which converts audio samples into a sequence of MIDI notes using three different conversion methods including conversion to Melody, Harmony, or Rhythm.
+Live also supports Audio To MIDI, which converts audio samples into a sequence of MIDI notes using three different conversion methods including conversion to Melody, Harmony, or Rhythm.
 Once finished, Live will create a new MIDI track containing the fresh MIDI notes along with an instrument to play back the notes.
 Audio to midi conversion is not always 100% accurate and may require the artist or producer to manually adjust some notes.
-See Fourier transform.

 Envelopes

 Almost all of the parameters in Live can be automated by envelopes which may be drawn either on clips, in which case they will be used in every performance of that clip, or on the entire arrangement.
 The most obvious examples are volume and track panning, but envelopes are also used in Live to control parameters of audio devices such as the root note of a resonator or a filter's cutoff frequency.
 Clip envelopes may also be mapped to MIDI controls, which can also control parameters in real-time using sliders, faders and such.
 Using the global transport record function will also record changes made to these parameters, creating an envelope for them.